RohitSinghIT/fullstack-node/README.md

-# BringFresh Backend
+# Backend

-A modern GraphQL API built with TypeScript, Apollo Server, Prisma ORM, and PostgreSQL for the BringFresh e-commerce platform.
+A modern GraphQL API built with TypeScript, Apollo Server, Prisma ORM, and PostgreSQL for the e-commerce platform.

 ## 🚀 Features